Andreas Thom (mathematician)

 Andreas Thom is a German mathematician, working on geometric group theory, algebraic topology, ergodic theory of group actions, and operator algebras.

 Education and career

 Thom received in 2000 his Certificate of Advanced Study in Mathematics from the University of Cambridge.
 In 2003 he obtained his doctorate (Promotion) from the University of Münster with thesis advisor Joachim Cuntz and thesis Connective E-Theory and Bivariant Homology for C*-Algebra.
 He was a Postdoc 2003–2005 at the University of Münster, and 2005–2007 at the University of Göttingen.
 From 2007 to 2009 he was a junior professor for Geometrical Aspects of Pure Mathematics at the University of Göttingen.
 After being promoted to assistant professor in Göttingen, he moved in 2009 to become a full professor for Theoretical Mathematics at the University of Leipzig.
 In 2014 he moved to a full professorship in geometry at TU Dresden.

+His work with Gábor Kun laid the foundations for the discovery of a non-sofic group.
+Prior to this discovery their approach was not considered as the main line of attack on the problem, and approaches involving quantum games were considered more promising.